Content on this page was generated by AI and has not been manually reviewed.

 • Some users experiment with containerized OpenVPN clients on EdgeRouter X via Docker in certain setups, but this is more advanced and device-specific.

 Pros: Broad provider support, strong customization.
 Cons: Extra hardware, more complex network paths, potential single-point-of-failure if not configured carefully.
-What is ghost vpn and how it protects privacy, unlocks geo-restrictions, and compares to other VPNs in 2025

 Performance optimization tips for EdgeRouter X VPNs